 Food and drink

 On most occasions we will be able to make hot drinks in the galley, as well as having access to drinking water.
-You may, however, find you want to bring your own cold drinks with you, especially in the summer.
-Unless specifically stated otherwise, the galley will not be open, so you will need to bring your own lunch and snacks to keep you going - sailing is good exercise and can make you hungry!
+You may want to bring your own cold drinks with you, especially in the summer.
+Unless stated otherwise the galley will not be open, so you will need to bring your own lunch and snacks to keep you going - sailing is good exercise and can make you hungry!

 The golden rule is better to bring too much rather than too little, so make sure you have layers you can wear on the water and take on or off as appropriate.
 A lightweight, waterproof jacket is important, and waterproof trousers can make you more comfortable if you have them.
 Do make sure you bring a towel and warm clothes to wear afterwards.

 Do bring a buoyancy aid if you have one, although these can be provided.
 We do not provide wetsuits, but do bring one if you have one.
 A woolly hat is important in the winter, and in the summer you should bring a cap or sun hat.
 Sunglasses are useful, but do make sure you have them secured!
 Waterproof suncream is very important in the summer and parents must apply this regularly to their children.

 You ARE going to get your feet wet so please, no designer trainers!
 The best things to wear are soft soled plimsoll type shoes or old trainers that will stay on your feet.
 Crocs, cloggies or flip flops are not allowed.
 If you couldn't kick a ball in them, they are not allowed!

 If you or your child carry an inhaler please make sure it is in a small, waterproof container or bag and clearly bears your name.